jakesock/ts-graphql-server-boilerplate/apps/server/README.md

   - [ ] Service
   - [ ] Resolver
   - [ ] Tests
+- [ ] add field resolver for user email that only allows the current user to see their own email
+- [ ] user dataloader
 - [ ] add sessions to redis (for multi-session tracking)
 - [ ] remove all sessions for a user when they log out or reset their password
 - [ ] implement the ability to lock account (for brute force password attempts or too many reset attempts, etc.)